modestsp/odin-recipes/README.md

-This is the result after learning HTML Foundations on The odin Project!
+This is the result after learning HTML Foundations on The Odin Project!